 Best Draft Targets for the Panthers with the 19th pick:

 • Defensive Tackle: Carolina’s interior defensive line returns mostly intact, but its 2025 performance, even from Derrick Brown, was underwhelming.
-Tershawn Wharton is comically overpaid, and Carolina will likely try to escape that contact as soon as possible.
+Tershawn Wharton is comically overpaid, and Carolina will likely try to escape that contract as soon as possible.
 This could be the ideal spot for Peter Woods, who is young and still developing (he turns 21 in March).
 Woods wouldn’t need to be forced into a starting role, but would give some hope to a sinking unit.

 • Left Tackle: Former top-10 pick Ikem Ekwonu is coming off a down year, and his postseason injury puts his 2026 season in jeopardy.
 That might mean the end of his career in Carolina since it is the final year of his contract.
 Alabama’s Kadyn Proctor, Georgia’s Monroe Freeling, and Utah’s Caleb Lomu are options if Carolina wants to replace Ekwonu.